 - Omnicidal Maniac: The Whisperer seeks to start the End of Everything so that it can create a new world where it is in supreme control of everything, a desire stemming from being used as, essentially, a Magic 8-Ball by the Norse gods.

-- Prophecy Twist: Everyone except the Whisperer assumes that the "traitor" is Loki (instead of Mimir), and everyone assumes that the "sacrifice" is Maddy (instead of Balder).
+- Prophecy Twist: Everyone except the Whisperer assumes that the "traitor" is Loki (instead of Mimir), and everyone assumes that the "sacrifice" is Maddy (instead of it actually being Balder).

-- The Chosen One: Maddy turns out to be Modi, the one destined to rebuild Asgard.
+- The Chosen One: Maddy turns out to be Modi, who is chosen by destiny to rebuild Asgard.

 - Unwitting Pawn: Pretty much everyone is one for the Whisperer.